blueskymana/batman-adv/README.md

     for example:
 	`make batadv1-c`

-    it will clean the batadv1 project.
+    It will clean the batadv1 project.